 Derek Wilson, an ODFW fish biologist, also said anglers should try above the hatchery up to the fishing deadline at the Highway 18 bridge near Milepost 9.
 Given enough rainfall to raise the water level, both wild and fin-clipped chinook will venture upstream.

 Note: The Salmon River previously was also stocked with hatchery coho salmon.
 That program has ended, and the last good catch of silvers here was in 2008.
-Unclipped coho must be released unharmed unless ODFW has opened a special season for wild fish, and steelhead must also be released, except for the occasional fin-clipped fish has strayed from nearby hatchery programs such as those on the Nestucca and Siletz rivers.
+Unclipped coho must be released unharmed unless ODFW has opened a special season for wild fish.
+There is now a modest limit for wild winter steelhead allowed here, in addition to hatchery fish that stray from nearby systems.
+See Best Small Winter Steelhead Streams in Northwest Oregon.

 The Salmon River doesn’t have a gauge but you can predict flow changes here by clicking the River Levels link in our menu’s Best Resources tab and checking for changes in nearby rivers such as the Siletz and Nestucca.